jpadwor1/golden-sports-app/README.md

 # Golden Sports App

 ## Overview
 *Golden Sports App* is a robust and user-friendly platform designed to streamline the management of sports teams and clubs.
-Drawing inspiration from the Spond app, it offers a suite of tools tailored for coaches, club administrators, and players, facilitating efficient communication, event organization, and member management.
+It offers a suite of tools tailored for coaches, club administrators, and players, facilitating efficient communication, event organization, and member management.

 ## Key Features